Back up multiple SQL Server VMs from the Recovery Services vault

 Aliasing is available for unsupported characters, but we recommend avoiding them.
 For more information, see Understanding the Table Service Data Model.

-The Configure Protection operation for databases with special characters like "+” or “&" in their name is not supported.
+The Configure Protection operation for databases with special characters like "+" or "&" in their name isn't supported.
 You can either change the database name or enable Auto Protection, which can successfully protect these databases.

 Create a Recovery Services vault